mattlbrody/homelikeclone/README.md

 Whatever wasn't done using Material UI was built with CSS.

-Fontawesome was used for the icons.
-I could have matched most of the icons exactly if I would have paid to use fontawesome, but that seemed unecessary.
+Font Awesome was used for the icons.
+I could have matched most of the icons exactly if I would have paid to use Font Awesome, but that seemed unnecessary.

 ### React and Redux

 This is a fairly complex application with a lot of different components, which makes react and redux ideal for this project.

-The data is stored in the redux store and then sent out to each component that needs it, which makes this app much more managable than a pure react app.
+The data is stored in the redux store and then sent out to each component that needs it, which makes this app much more manageable than a pure react app.

 ### Google Maps